SMU vs. Memphis NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Saturday's over/under is 3.3 points lower than the two team's combined 74.3 points per game average.
+- The combined points per game average of the two teams, 74.3, is 3.8 points more than Saturday's over/under.

-- These two squads combine to surrender 55 points per game, 16.0 fewer than this contest's over/under.
+- This contest's total is 15.5 points more than the 55 these two squads combine to allow per game this season.

-- The average total in Mustangs games this season is 66.1, 4.9 points fewer than Saturday's over/under of 71 .
+- Mustangs games have an average total of 66.1 points this season, 4.4 fewer than Saturday's over/under.

-- The 61.8 PPG average total in Tigers games this season is 9.2 points fewer than this game's over/under.
+- The 70.5 over/under in this game is 8.7 points above the 61.8 average total in Tigers games this season.

 SMU Stats and Trends